 Initiators excel at gathering information and controlling the movements of opponents through the use of their abilities.

-There are three Initiators in VALORANT: Sova; Skye; and Breach.
-Sova and Skye rely on their abilities to perform reconnaissance in an area while Breach specialises in disrupting enemies in his path through the use of his crowd control abilities.
+There are four Initiators in VALORANT: Sova; Skye; Breach and KAY/O. Sova and Skye rely on their abilities to perform reconnaissance in an area while Breach and KAY/O specialise in disrupting enemies in their path through the use of their crowd control abilities.

-Sova’s and Skye’s abilities allow for them to recon areas of the map where the opponents may be contesting and convey this information to their team.
-Breach on the other hand uses his abilities to flush out and disrupt opponents in hard to reach locations from relative safety.
+Sova and Skye’s abilities allow for them to recon areas of the map where the opponents may be contesting and convey this information to their team.
+Breach and KAY/O on the other hand use their abilities to flush out and disrupt opponents in hard-to-reach locations from relative safety.

-While Initiators are in a category of their own, they could easily perform the defensive playstyle of a Sentinel and Controller, or take a more proactive role like a Duelist.
+While Initiators are in a category of their own, they could easily perform the defensive role of a Sentinel or Controller, or take a more proactive role like a Duelist.

 The importance of agent select

-Before a match starts players will have an opportunity to select an agent they wish to play, referred to in-game as agent select.
+Before a match starts, players will have an opportunity to select the agent they wish to play, referred to in-game as agent select.
 Assembling a well-balanced line-up of agents can go a long way to improving the chances of winning a match.

 Sage was the most picked agent in the VALORANT closed beta with the agent likely to be an essential pick in competition.

-In the current meta of VALORANT having two Sentinels, Sage and Cypher, is considered essential to a team.
-Sage is particularly important due to her ultimate ability which allows the resurrection of teammates that have been killed, in addition to the ability to heal, while Cypher’s tripwires and spy camera can provide valuable insight into an opponent's movements essentially creating areas of control at low risk.
+In the current meta of VALORANT, having two Sentinels, Sage and Cypher, is considered essential for a team.
+Sage is particularly important due to her ultimate ability which allows the resurrection of teammates that have been killed, in addition to the ability to heal, while Cypher’s tripwires and spy camera can provide valuable insight into an opponent's movements, essentially creating areas of control at low risk.